sharmine-s/sql-databases/challenges/04_test_driving_find_method.md

     result = DatabaseConnection.exec_params(sql, params)

-    # (convert the result to a Student instance and return it)
+    # (The code now needs to convert the result to a
+    # Student object and return it)
   end
 end
 ```

 ## Demonstration

+It's a bit easier to follow on the video.

 @TODO video demo